Peterborough

 Peterborough (/ˈpiːtə(r)bərə, -bʌrə/ PEE-tər-bər-ə-,_--burr-ə) is a cathedral city in the City of Peterborough district in the ceremonial county of Cambridgeshire, England.
 The city is 74 mi north of London, on the River Nene.
-As of the 2021 census, Peterborough had a population of 192,178, while the population of the district was 215,673.
+As of the 2021 census, the Peterborough urban area had a population of 192,178, In 2023, the Peterborough City Council estimated the population of the wider district to be 219,510.

 Human settlement in the area began before the Bronze Age, as can be seen at the Flag Fen archaeological site to the east of the city centre.
 There is evidence of Roman occupation.
 The Anglo-Saxon period saw the establishment of a monastery, Medeshamstede, which later became Peterborough Cathedral.
 In the 19th century, the population grew rapidly after the coming of the railway.
 The area became known for its brickworks and engineering.
 After the Second World War, industrial employment fell and growth was limited until Peterborough was designated a new town in the 1960s.
 The main economic sectors now are financial services and distribution.

 The city was the administrative centre of the Soke of Peterborough in the historic county of Northamptonshire, until the Soke was abolished in 1965.
 From 1965 to 1974, it formed part of the short-lived county of Huntingdon and Peterborough and since then has been part of Cambridgeshire.